bibo19842003/gerrit-document-cn-translation/dev-crafting-changes.md

 ## Tests

   * Tests for new code will greatly help your change get approved.

+## Javadoc

+  * Javadocs for new code (especially public classes and public/protected methods) will greatly help your change get approved.

 ## Change Size/Number of Files Touched